An illuminated modern home glowing at night during a grid blackout to demonstrate how solar panels work during a power outage with battery backup.

 The Safety Rule (Anti-Islanding Explained Simply)

-The real reason why solar shuts off during outage—and why do solar panels work during blackout is the most common question I get—comes down to one word: safety.
+The real reason why solar shuts off during outage—and why do solar panels work during blackout is one of the most common question we get—comes down to one word: safety.

 Utility workers need to repair power lines after a storm or outage.
 If your solar system kept pushing electricity into those lines, it could electrocute someone.
 That’s dangerous.